pharaun13/maleficarum-worker/README.md

 # Change Log
 This is the Maleficarum Worker component implementation.

+## [8.0.0] - 2018-06-18
+### Changed
+- Introduced the adaptive multi source consumer mode:
+    - This mode replaces the previous multi source consumer mode.
+    - This greatly improves the reliability of the priority system - queues in higher priority will now have a fixed amount of time to provide the next command message before control is passed to lower priority queues but unlike the previous implementation the new command will be handled as soon as it is available instead of having a fixed wait time between handlers.
+This way there will be no performance impact on queues that carry multiple commands before a priority switch is necessary.
+    - The grace period between priority switches can be defined via a parameter and carries the default value of 0.1 seconds.
+This parameter is ignored in single source mode.

 ## [7.2.0] - 2018-06-14
 ### Changed
 - The wait period added in 7.1.2 is now no longer mandatory and can be parametrized via the process init method.